Spring Boot Interview Questions for 5 Years Experience

 3. Spring Boot CLI - The Spring Boot CLI is a command-line tool that you can use if you want to quickly develop a Spring application.

-So instead of manually specifying the dependencies just add one spring-boot-starter-web starter as in the following example:
+So instead of manually specifying the dependencies just add one spring-boot-starter-web starter to your spring boot application:

 <dependency>